woojiahao/tp/docs/UserGuide.md

 ### Features Overview

-For UniCa$h, we have developed and implemented 4 main groups of commands.
+For UniCa$h, we have developed and implemented 4 main groups of features.
 These are:

-The Transaction Commands:
+The Transaction Management Commands:
 - Add Transaction
 - Delete Transaction
+- Edit Transaction
+- List Transactions
+- Get Transaction
 - Find Transactions
-- Get Transaction
-- List Transactions
+- Filter Transactions
 - Clear All Transactions

-The Financial Statistics Commands:
+The Financial Statistics Features:
 - Get Total Expenditure
 - Summary Statistics
+- Rolling Balance Indicator

 The General Utility Commands:
 - Show Help